square/square-connect-go-sdk/swagger/docs/GiftCardsApi.md

 > ListGiftCardsResponse ListGiftCards(ctx, optional)
 ListGiftCards

 Lists all gift cards.
 You can specify optional filters to retrieve  a subset of the gift cards.
+Results are sorted by `created_at` in ascending order.

 ### Required Parameters